Pay and Tax Statements

 The University of Central Florida operates on a bi-weekly payroll cycle.
 The work week begins on Friday and ends two weeks later on Thursday.

 UCF Regulation 3.039 requires mandatory participation in the direct deposit program as a condition of employment.
 Therefore, all employees, except undergraduate work study students, are required to establish direct deposit as a condition of employment.
-Employees who are unable to establish banking relationships, by special arrangement with Bank of America, CFE, Fairwinds Credit Union and Sun Trust Bank, will be allowed to establish a limited banking relationship with no associated fees within limits set by each financial institution.
+Employees who are unable to establish banking relationships, by special arrangement with Addition Financial, Bank of America, Fairwinds Credit Union and Sun Trust Bank, will be allowed to establish a limited banking relationship with no associated fees within limits set by each financial institution.
 Employees who consider their circumstances to be special, may request an exemption by submitting a written request detailing the specific reason(s) for the exemption to the Director of Human Resources.
 The employee will not be required to establish direct deposit while the request for exemption is under review.
 The employee will have thirty days to establish direct deposit if the Director of Human Resources denies the request for exemption.

 Employees who wish to have their payment deposited into a checking account must attach a voided personal check to the Direct Deposit Authorization Form.
 Employees who wish to have the payment deposited into a savings account must verify the transit routing number (9-digit number) with the bank or credit union in which the money should be deposited.
 Deposit slips do not contain the transit routing number.

 Failure to enroll in the direct deposit program or failure to obtain an approved exemption means the employee has not met a condition of his or her employment.